 A posting from a teacher to a student.
 An assignment can include announcements, reminders, instructions, assigned activities or requests for work.
-Assignments consist of a list of recipients (an entire class or one or more students in a class), an assignment name, one or more activities, and instructions.
-A recipient and assignment name are required; all other information is optional.
+Assignments can consist of a list of recipients (an entire class or one or more students in a class), an assignment title, one or more activities and instructions.
+A recipient and assignment title are required; all other information is optional.
 You can also specify an assignment deadline.
 If you add a deadline, any activities or work that a student submits after the deadline are late.
-Schoolwork automatically sets deadlines to 23:59 local time for the specified day.
-See also active assignment, activity, completed assignment, submitted assignment.
+See also active assignment, activity, completed assignment, scheduled assignment, submitted assignment.

-Teachers can post an assignment, or save an assignment as a draft until they are ready to post at a later time.
+Teachers can publish an assignment, schedule an assignment to publish at a later time or save an assignment as a draft until they are ready to publish at a later time.

 An activity saved as a Schoolwork bookmark.
 For example, the address of a webpage, file or app.
 Teachers can bookmark activities to save and organise favourite web pages, files and progress-reporting apps to revisit them in the future.
 See also activity.

 The list of activities saved as Schoolwork bookmarks.
-To view the Bookmarks list, tap or edit an existing assignment, tap Links, then tap Bookmarks.
+To view the list, tap or edit an existing assignment, tap Add Activities, then tap Bookmarks.
 See also activity, bookmark activity.

 The collection of view-only assignments associated with a removed class.
-When a class is removed, Schoolwork deletes the students and student progress data, then saves view-only copies of all associated assignments in a class archive.
+When a class is removed, Schoolwork deletes the students, student progress and insight data, and exit ticket answers, then saves view-only copies of all associated assignments in a class archive.
 Class archives appear in Classes > Archived.

 A teacher-owned file in iCloud Drive that supports concurrent editing or viewing.
 Teachers can share one copy of a collaborative file with all students in a class or share a separate copy with each student.
 Teachers and students can actively work in the file at the same time.
 Schoolwork supports collaboration for Pages, Numbers and Keynote files.
 See About collaboration for Pages, Numbers and Keynote.

 An assignment you have marked as complete.
-When an assignment is complete, Schoolwork moves the assignment from your Due views to your Completed views.
+When an assignment is complete, Schoolwork moves the assignment from the Due tab to the Completed tab.
 For completed assignments, progress data reporting stops and students cannot submit work, replace work or make any more changes to activities associated with the assignment.
-See also active assignment, activity, assignment, submitted assignment.
+See also active assignment, activity, assignment, scheduled assignment, submitted assignment.

 An electronic publication (EPUB) file.
 A digital version of a printed publication, created according to the EPUB format.
 The EPUB format is a free, open ebook standard developed and maintained by Publishing@W3C, a working group of World Wide Web Consortium (W3C), a non-profit standards organisation.
 You can use Pages to export your documents in EPUB format for reading with Apple Books on iPad, iPhone or iPod touch.
 See Use advanced book creation options in Pages.